 Hops and harvest at Scotney Castle

-As the home to the National Trust's only working hop farm, September is the perfect time to visit Scotney Castle to see the hop harvest coming in at Little Scotney farm.
+As the home to the National Trust's only working hop farm, September is the perfect time to visit Scotney Castle.
+See the hop harvest coming in at Little Scotney Farm in the traditional way and learn a bit about the hop picking heritage of the garden of England.

-The Scotney Castle estate consists of 780 acres of woodland, parkland and pasture.
-Little Scotney farm is situated on the eastern side of the estate and concentrates on the rearing of sheep, a herd of Sussex cattle and the cultivation of hops.
+The Scotney Castle estate consists of 780 acres of woodland, parkland and pasture with Little Scotney Farm situated on the eastern side of the estate.
+The tenant farmer concentrates on the rearing of sheep, a herd of Sussex cattle as well as the cultivation of hops.

 What are hops?